Just Like Jane | Natural Bath Products...Vintage Style

 Who is Jane?
 And why do we want to be just like her?
 The real live Jane is our aunt.
 She is an outstanding person.
 So we named this company after her.
 And we truly want to be just like her.
 However, "Jane" is also many, many other women—mothers, grandmothers, aunts and friends—who came before us; who have poured themselves into us, poured themselves out for the sake of their families and communities; made us who we are, taught us what is important, given us opportunities while limiting their own, and modeled humility, courage, humor, generosity, frugality, steadfastness, faith, and the importance of soap and appropriate table manners.

-What's with all the vintage photos and antiques?
+What's with all the vintage photos?
 Well, first, we think vintage things are beautiful and full of meaning.
-We realized how deep and long-held this love of vintage actually is in our life when we gathered props for all the photos from around our house.
+We realized how deep and long-held this love of vintage actually is in our life when we gathered props for some of our photos from around our house.
 There were a lot of them.
 A LOT.
 And every item has a story from our family history.
 Second, in the age of digital photography, we think photos printed on real paper and then dog-eared and stained from use may disappear forever, so we want to enjoy them now.
 Third, things that have developed a patina, a few scars, whose imperfections show that they've actually got a story—these are fascinating.
-They show history—they prove that some dues have been paid.
+They show history—they prove that dues have been paid.
 We value aging, and we think you might, too.
 And lastly, we want to honor the folks who worked hard to make it through extremely challenging times...we need those kind of role models every day.
 We want to be just like them.

 All the best,